 All multi-day Magic Your Way Tickets are nontransferable and must be used by the same person on any and all days.
 The person who uses the ticket for the very first time must use the ticket for its entirety.
 Walt Disney World uses biometric measurements to identify the owner of the ticket and prevent ticket fraud.
 You simply place your finger on a reader.
 The system, which utilizes the technology of biometrics, takes an image of your finger, converts the image into a unique numerical value and immediately discards the image.
 The numerical value is recalled when you use the same ticket to reenter or visit another park.
 Disney does not store fingerprints.
 If you don't want to use biometrics, you can simply carry and show a photo ID that matches the name identified with your ticket.

 All single-day and multi-day tickets purchased at Walt Disney World theme parks are now enabled with the new Radio Frequency Identification (RFID) chip, which allows guests to use the new 'Touch to Enter' turnstiles at the parks.
 For those who stay at a Walt Disney World owned resort, a innovative piece of technology called the MagicBand, which is worn on the wrist, will serve as a guest's room key, theme park ticket, access to FastPass+ selections, PhotoPass card and optional payment account all rolled into one.
-Currently, MagicBand is available only to Walt Disney World hotel guests, Annual Passholders and DVC Members.
+Currently, MagicBand is available free of charge only to Walt Disney World hotel guests, Annual Passholders and DVC Members.
 Other guests will be able to use their standard RFID ticket to access select benefits of MyMagic+, such as making FastPass+ selections.
 This will make reselling of partially used tickets very difficult.
 To learn more, visit our MyMagic+ Information page.